 We believe every fellow who completes this program will achieve the confidence and competence needed to be successful practicing family medicine in a rural community.

 Why does Tacoma Family Medicine offer a Rural Fellowship?

 Tacoma Family Medicine (TFM) is a community-based family medicine residency affiliated with the University of Washington School of Medicine.
 TFM is nationally recognized for training residents in preparation for rural or urban underserved practices.

 Although the program itself is not located in a rural area, TFM is uniquely qualified to offer this fellowship for the following reasons:

-- We are a community-based program with an 8/8/8 residency and four person fellowship.
+- We are a community-based program with an 8/8/8 residency and five person fellowship.
 MultiCare Obstetrics & Gynecology Associates is a part of Tacoma Family Medicine, and provides direct teaching in low risk, high risk, and surgical obstetrics.
 The program also has strong support from community OB/Gyns and other specialists, allowing intensive family medicine training.

 - Tacoma General Hospital and Mary Bridge Children’s Hospital serve as two major referral centers for the surrounding areas (including rural communities) with services including Perinatology Special Care Unit, Neonatal ICU, Pediatric ICU, Pediatric ER, Neurosurgery and Cardiothoracic surgery units, and regional trauma care.

 - TFM has a strong commitment toward maintaining its mission of training residents and fellows for rural practice.
 Based on our 2005 survey, 66% of our fellowship graduates are practicing in communities <20,000.
 13% are in residency faculty positions teaching family medicine residents in larger communities.
-74% continue to provide obstetric care, with 47% performing primary Caesarean sections and an additional 11% performing first assists.
+74% continue to provide obstetric care, with 47% performing primary Cesarean sections and an additional 11% performing first assists.